keymetrics/doc-pm2/en/plus/guide/README.md

 A **bucket** is an entity that we use to gather multiple servers.
 A bucket is generally used to gather multiple server from a single project.

-A **server** is an entity from which PM2 Plus receive informations from one or more processes.
+A **server** is an entity from which Keymetrics receive informations from one or more processes.

 A **process** is an entity of the process list (`pm2 ls`).